Student's t-Distribution: On Measuring the Inter-Rater Reliability When the Observations are Scarce: Introduction

 Naturally, the confidence levels of human evaluation become the key point to the validity of such work.
 There have been some efforts made on how to measure the confidence level of human evaluations from a statistical point of view, such as very recent work using Monte Carlo Sampling Simulations by \newcite{gladkoff-etal-2022-measuring}.
 However, this kind of statistical measurement still needs a good amount of data points, or \textit{observations}, to be based upon.
 When there are a limited amount of observations obtained from the experiments, \textit{how to measure the confidence level properly} is still a challenging question.
 One of the solutions to address this is to calculate the inter-rater agreement level and inter-rater reliability (IRR) scores.
 There are some historical IRR measurement metrics including Cohen's Kappa \cite{cohen1960coefficient} and Krippendorff's Alpha \cite{krippendorff1987association,krippendorff2011computing}.
 However, as the last issue with statistical sampling, both Cohen's Kappa and Krippendorff's Alpha need a certain amount of samples data for probability calculation, which becomes troublesome when the observations are really \textit{scarce}, e.g. only one, two, or a few data points.
 In addition, there are existing criticisms regarding the undesired prediction of Cohen's Kappa, e.g. \newcite{delgado2019cohen_avoid_classify} gave examples about how Kappa produced better scores for worse classifiers.

-In this work, we carry out case studies when observations from human evaluation are really scarce (e.g. one or two) and investigate corresponding solutions.
+In this study, we examine scenarios in which observations from human evaluations are extremely scarce (e.g., limited to one or two values) and explore potential solutions.
+This endeavor is motivated by the realities of the translation and localization industry.
+Practitioners often need to determine the reliability of human machine translation (MT) quality evaluations based on the judgments of a single linguist, or at most, two to three linguist evaluations.

 We start from one observation and introduce a confidence estimation method borrowed from \newcite{abbott1962two_stage_1oberve,furnival1989confidence_1trial} which was applied to forest study by \newcite{valentine1991confidence_single_forest}.
 Then we discuss how this one observation-based confidence estimation is problematic and not much reliable.
 Following this, we bring an example of MT evaluation where two observations are obtained from the human assessment.
 In this case study, we introduce how to apply \textbf{Student's \textit{t}-Distribution} to measure IRR with detailed formula interpretation and guidance.
 We also further give instructions on how to measure confidence intervals (CIs) using this method.
 We discuss the much improvement achieved by using two observational data points and Student's \textit{t}-Distribution regarding narrowed-down CIs.
 Finally, we suggest that researchers also apply Student's \textit{t}-Distribution to other NLP tasks and even beyond, i.e. outside of NLP tasks.

 The rest of the paper is organised as below: Section \ref{sec_related} surveys the related work to ours on measuring IRR and confidence intervals from different fields, Section \ref{sec_single_observe} presents a case study with a single observation, Section \ref{sec_data_2plus} follows up with two and more observations where we introduce Student's \textit{t}-Distribution, and Section \ref{sec_discussion} concludes the paper with discussion and future work.